alphorld/.github/profile/README.md

 ## About Alphorld

-[Alphorld](https://www.alphorld.com) builds web applications, open sourse packages & essential tools for diffrent ecosystems.
+[Alphorld](https://www.alphorld.com) builds web applications, open-source packages & essential tools for different ecosystems.

 We love using Laravel & Livewire for our projects and contributing to these ecosystems so most of our projects will be based on these ecosystems.